Contribution to the Levinas research

 Contribution to the construction of an interreligious theology

-Another book entitled Interreligious Theology.
+My book entitled Interreligious Theology.
 Its Value and Mooring in Modern Jewish Philosophy (2015), a follow-up of the aforementioned one, is a contribution to an emerging new theology that promotes the interrelatedness of religions and in which encounter, openness, hospitality, active dialogue and permanent learning are central.
-It is the first greater attempt to construct a dialogical, interreligious theology from a Jewish point a view.
+It is an attempt to construct a dialogical, interreligious theology from a Jewish point a view.
+Also Becoming Interreligious (2017) and Faith in the Plural (2021) discuss a dialogical theology inspired by Jewish dialogical philosophers.